-11. School bus: The Little People school bus is great to work on scripts specific to school and getting on/off the bus.
+11. School bus: A toy school bus is great to work on scripts specific to school and getting on/off the bus.
 You can model sentences using various verb tenses (i.e. “The girl is sitting on the bus.” or “The bus driver stopped at the stop sign.”)

-12. Learning Zoo: This zoo playset is awesome!
+12. Animal Park: This animal park set is awesome!
 I love how you can target so many different things at once.
 From animal names, animal sounds, verbs, colors, spatial relationships, and so much more.